photobooth-app/photobooth-docs/docs/setup/installation.md

 ## Prerequisites

 - [Python](https://www.python.org/) 3.10 or later.
-- System: Raspberry Pi 4 or 5 recommended.
+- System: Raspberry Pi 4 or 5 recommended with latest 64bit OS.
 Also, more performant hardware is fine using a generic Debian/Windows.
 Raspberry Pi 3 could work but might be slow.
 - Screen: A touchscreen is highly recommended.
 Recommended minimum resolution is 1024x600.
 - Camera.
 You can use one or two cameras.
 Using two cameras allows to dedicate one camera to stills and one to livepreview/videos.
 Supported cameras:
     - DSLR via [gphoto2](http://www.gphoto.org/proj/libgphoto2/support.php) on Linux